Research & Best Practices

 The worst place to find defective product is at the end of the production process.
 By this point, significant costs have been incurred in making things that can’t be sold.
 There’s also a risk of being short on the quantity required, necessitating partial delivery or issuing a second “rush” order.
 (Overproducing in case of defects is equally, if not more, wasteful.)

 Inspection after each production step can be better, although may carry a cost.
+Even when post-process inspections are necessary, they are not a substitute for process controls.
 The best approach is adopting a rigorous attitude to quality control in manufacturing by engineering processes to prevent defects.

 Continuous improvement